 MA, Child and Adolescent Development

-Our MA in Child and Adolescent Development (ChAD) is designed for students who are passionate about studying development, from early childhood through emerging adulthood.
+Our online MA in Child and Adolescent Development (ChAD) is designed for students who are passionate about studying development from early childhood through emerging adulthood.
+The ChAD MA is intended to provide an opportunity for individuals to better understand how they can grow to be leaders in the next stages of their work with children, adolescents, and families.
 The degree prepares graduates for a wide range of career paths, including:

 - Early Childhood Education, Care, and Administration